Check out this Harris bipod review where I discuss my recent experiences and impressions of my new S-BR Harris Bipod.

 I recently received a S-BR Harris Bipod and mounted it to my Sig Sauer M400 FDE Enhanced rifle.
 I’ve owned my M400 for a couple of years now and I recently started looking for a quality bipod that easily attaches to my rifle in order to use out in the field when varmint hunting.
 Fortunately, the good folks at Mounting Solutions Plus, a manufacturer and distributor of firearm parts and accessories, were kind enough to send me one.
 I’ve taken the last couple of weeks to test out the bipod, so here is my Harris Bipod review.

-Harris Bipods have a well deserved reputation for being some of the best quick-detach bipods available on the market today.
+Harris Bipods have a well deserved reputation for being some of the best quick-detach bipods available today.
+For this reason, I think they’re one of the best hunting rifle bipods on the market.
 The feature spring loaded legs that quickly fold down to provide a steady rest for shooting and back up for carrying or storage.
 Their legs have spring-return extensions, which allow them to be lengthened or shortened as appropriate.
 There is also a line of Harris Bipods that feature a swivel base, which allows the shooter to easily level the rifle on uneven ground.